grafana/explore-profiles/docs/sources/choose-a-view/index.md

 This matches the hierarchy of the [profiling data](../concepts/).

+After you choose a view, you can [Investigate trends and spikes](../investigate/).

 ## Select a view

 Select a view by choosing an Exploration type: **All services**, **Profile types**, **Labels**, or **Flame graph**.